 To register an association with SAET you should lodge an application and provide a copy of the association’s rules.

-If you can also lodge an application with SAET to change the name of the association, amend or rescind the rules you.
+You can also lodge an application with SAET to change the name of the association, amend or rescind the rules.

 What can I expect?